Chinese literature: Classical fiction and drama

 With the rise of monetary economy and urbanization beginning in the Song dynasty, there was a growing professionalization of entertainment fostered by the spread of printing, the rise of literacy and education.
 In both China and Europe, the novel gradually became more autobiographical and serious in exploration of social, moral, and philosophical problems.
 Chinese fiction of the late Ming dynasty and early Qing dynasty was varied, self-conscious, and experimental.
-In China, however, there was no counterpart to the 19th-century European explosion of revolution and romanticism.

-Novels of the Ming and early Qing dynasties represented a pinnacle of classical Chinese fiction.
-Highlights include: